jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/02 Project Scaffolding.md

 - `index.js`: The main entry point for your block's JavaScript.
 - `save.js`: Determines how the block is saved and rendered on the frontend.
 - `style.scss`: Styles for the block on the frontend.
+- `view.js`: Handles any custom JavaScript you might require on the frontend.

 You will notice that create-block scaffolds the block's source code inside a sub-directory inside the `src` directory, in this case, `my-custom-block`.
 This allows you to build multiple blocks in the same plugin.
 The compiled files in the `build` directory match this directory structure.